Building healthier communitiesDec 18, 2019

-Youth in the Peel region are getting the chance to become citizen scientists this summer, thanks to an innovative program offered by Ecosource Mississauga.
+Youth in the Peel region had the chance to become citizen scientists last summer, thanks to an innovative program offered by Ecosource Mississauga.

-It’s called #PlugInToGrow, and it’s supported by a $20,000 grant from the TELUS Friendly Future Foundation.
-This funding allows participants, ages 14 to 25, to be part of the Young Urban Growers group.
+Called #PlugInToGrow, it was supported by a $20,000 grant from the TELUS Friendly Future Foundation.
+This funding allowed participants, ages 14 to 25, to be part of the Young Urban Growers group.

-There are currently 75 participants engaged in the program, which began in January and runs the full calendar year, wrapping up in December.
+75 youth participated in the program, which began in January of 2019 and ran the full calendar year, wrapping up in December.

-The program connects young people with green spaces in urban environments.
-Along with learning gardening techniques, the participants are taught about sustainable and biologically diverse communities and native plants and habitats for insects and animals in the city.
+The program connected young people with green spaces in urban environments.
+Along with learning gardening techniques, the participants learned about sustainable and biologically diverse communities and native plants and habitats for insects and animals in the city.

-But, not all of the work is being done in the 15,000 square foot teaching garden in the heart of Mississauga.
-In fact, a big portion of the project is taking what the participants have learned on the ground and sharing it with others.
+Not all of the work was being done in the 15,000 square foot teaching garden in the heart of Mississauga.
+In fact, a large portion of the project involved taking what the participants had learned on the ground and sharing it with others.

-Ecosource Urban Agriculture Coordinator Rav Singh says that they are able to share this knowledge through a series of 12 environmental and urban-agriculture focused podcast episodes.
+Ecosource Urban Agriculture Coordinator Rav Singh said that they are able to share this knowledge through a series of 12 environmental and urban-agriculture focused podcast episodes.

-"They are helping to bring awareness to the edible plants (winter greens, low bush blueberry plants and plum trees) that we have available in the Peel Region.
+"They were helping to bring awareness to the edible plants (winter greens, low bush blueberry plants and plum trees) that we have available in the Peel Region," he explains.

-The beauty of the garden and its harvest are then brought to life through the stories shared by the aspiring journalists.
-The podcast covers a wide range of topics, from making vegan sushi to the impacts of single-use plastics on the environment.
+The beauty of the garden and its harvest were then brought to life through the stories shared by the aspiring journalists.
+The podcast covered a wide range of topics, from making vegan sushi to the impacts of single-use plastics on the environment.

-“We get to come up with the themes and help with the editing and logo design,” 15-year-old podcast co-host Britney Vu explains.
-“I am hoping that by creating my episode we’ll be able to show youth how a couple of simple changes can really make a difference.”
+“We got to come up with the themes and help with the editing and logo design,” 15-year-old podcast co-host Britney Vu explained.
+“By creating this episode we were able to show youth how a couple of simple changes can really make a difference.”